Food Storage Pantry Hall

 Beets

-I look at corn on the cob totally different these days.
-It makes me sad because my girls and I used to blanch, scrape and freeze bags of corn.
-It was delicious, but that was back in the 70’s before Monsanto came into the picture the way they are now.
-How can seeds, a growing organism be patented?
-I just shake my head in disappointment.
+I look at corn on the cob totally differently these days.
+It makes me sad because my girls and I used to blanch, scrape, and freeze bags of corn.
+It was delicious, but that was back in the 1970s before Monsanto came into the picture the way they do now.
+How can seeds, a growing organism, be patented?
+I shake my head in disappointment.
+I still eat fresh corn on the cob when it is in season here in Utah.
+It’s so good!

 Green Beans